Robert M. Webster: Air Corps Tactical School

 Webster entered the Air Corps Tactical School (ACTS) at Maxwell Field, Alabama, in August 1933.
 He graduated the following June and remained to serve as an instructor at the rank of captain.
 Webster taught within the Air Force Section of the school.
-For the next three years, Webster worked with other ACTS instructors—Harold L. George, Donald Wilson, Muir S. Fairchild, Haywood S. Hansell and Laurence S. Kuter—to determine how best to use precision bombing techniques that were under development to destroy small, vital enemy targets during the opening phase of a war, so as to hinder the enemy's potential to wage a lengthy war.
+For the next three years, Webster worked with other ACTS instructors—Harold L. George, Donald Wilson, Muir S. Fairchild, Haywood S. Hansell and Laurence S. Kuter—to determine how best to use precision bombing techniques that were under development to destroy small, vital enemy targets during the opening phase of a war, to hinder the enemy's potential to wage a lengthy war.
 Fairchild and Webster studied the interconnections between various industrial sectors of the United States to determine the most vulnerable nodes relative to attacking an enemy's industrial base.
 The two men compiled a list of critical targets that could incapacitate an enemy; targets that were organized with regard to available weapons.
-Webster wrote to a number of New York city and state agencies such as the National Board of Fire Underwriters, the Consolidated Gas Company and the New York City Board of Water Supply to determine the vulnerabilities of a large metropolitan area such as New York City.
+Webster wrote to a number of New York City and state agencies such as the National Board of Fire Underwriters, the Consolidated Gas Company and the New York City Board of Water Supply to determine the vulnerabilities of a large metropolitan area such as New York City.
 The resulting concept of points of vulnerability was called the industrial web theory.

 Along with other young Air Corps officers Donald Wilson, Robert Olds, Kenneth Walker, Claire Chennault, and Harold L. George, Webster risked his career by advocating an independent Air Force in a speech he presented to the Howell Commission in 1934.
 Webster said:

 Webster further asserted to the commission that "Ground officers were not aware of the fact that a properly organized attack, once launched in the air, cannot be stopped."
 The Howell Commission was impressed by the testimony of Webster and the young officers, and they drew up plans for the activation of GHQ Air Force, an interim solution one step closer to an independent air force.

 On March 7, 1936, Webster was raised to the rank of major and was assigned chief of the Bombardment Section, ACTS, replacing Major Odas Moon who had been relieved of the position five weeks earlier.
 For the school year 1936–1937 Webster was named chief of the Air Force Section.

-Webster entered the Command and General Staff School at Fort Leavenworth, Kansas in August 1937, was graduated the next June, and assigned in Washington, D.C., as chief of the Training Section in the Office of the Chief of Air Corps.
+Webster entered the Command and General Staff School at Fort Leavenworth, Kansas in August 1937, was graduated the next June, and was The assigned in Washington, D.C., as chief of the Training Section in the Office of the Chief of Air Corps.